moonydog12/JS30/32 - Form Validator/readme.md

 };
 ```

 The function naming explained itself, and the codes aren't complicated.
-The function took input element as parameter and add CSS effects to it.
+The function took the input element as a parameter and add CSS effects to it.

 **Verify email :**